aaronshaver/driver-destination-optimizer/README.md

 1. Run unit tests: `python3 -m unittest discover .`
 1. Run application: `python3 application.py sample_drivers.txt sample_destinations.txt`

+(NOTE: order matters!
+Since we're not dealing with statically typed objects (Drivers and Destinations are really just strings), you can input Drivers as Destinations or vice-versa and get output, but it'll be wrong)

 ## Design considerations

 * I chose Python because it's the language I typically use for live DS/A code